1. Course enrollment

 engagement with digital media, which is a key function of this course.

-If you violate the policies of this class or the Code of Student Rights & Responsibilities for this university, particularly those relating to academic integrity, you will face consequences ranging from an "F" on the offending assignment, an "F" in the course, an appointment with Student Judicial Affairs, and/or expulsion from the university.
+If you violate the policies of this class or the Code of Student Rights & Responsibilities for this university, particularly those relating to academic integrity, you will face consequences ranging from an "F" on the offending assignment, an "F" in the course, an appointment with Student Judicial Affairs, removal from the program (if you are a J&PR major or minor) and/or expulsion from the university.

 Yes, it's that important.